-The PCB has positive and negative impacts on the private sector.
-Positive impacts include: public and private employers will experience reduced premiums because of reduced rates and the availability of 5 percent summary departure from required premiums authorized by the PCB.
+The bill has positive and negative impacts on the private sector.
+Positive impacts include: public and private employers will experience reduced premiums because of reduced rates and the availability of five percent summary departure from required premiums authorized by the bill.
 Negative impacts include: hospitals and ambulatory surgical centers may experience reduced reimbursement for outpatient services.